Sample-Specific Debiasing for Better Image-Text Models: Methods

-where the bounded function $s\colon\sX\times\sX\to\R$ measures the similarity (e.g., a dot-product) between learned representations captured by encoder function $f:\sX\to S^{d-1}(\gamma)$ that maps data from $\sX$ to a hypersphere of radius $\gamma$, i.e., $S^{d-1}(\gamma) = \pc{x\in\R^{d}\mid \norm{x}_2 = \gamma}$.
-The parameter $\tfrac{1}{\gamma^2}$ is the typical temperature scaling hyperparameter during learning to avoid gradient saturation.
-For image-text contrastive learning, $\sD_{\text{sim}}(x,x^+)$ is a distribution of image-text pairs and $f$ performs either image or text encoding, depending on the nature of the input data.
-Without access to class labels, the negative samples are typically uniformly drawn from the data distribution $\sD$.
-Thus for $x$ generated from (unknown) class $c_x$, sample $x_n^-$ is a false negative with latent probability $\rho(c_x)$.
+where the bounded function $s\colon\sX\times\sX\to\R$ measures the similarity (e.g., a dot-product) between learned representations captured by the encoder function $f$.
+Negative samples are uniformly drawn from the data $\sD$, which poses a risk of sampling false negatives.

+Re-arranging Equation~\ref{eq:data_marginal_decompose_to_mixture}, true negative sample distribution $\sE_{c_x}$ can be expressed in terms of $\sD$ and $\sD_{c_x}$ from which we can readily sample:

-The asymptotic debiased contrastive learning objective~\citep{chuangDebiasedContrastiveLearning2020} considers the case where the number $N$ of negative samples from $\sE_{c_x}$ goes to infinity:
+The asymptotic debiased contrastive learning objective~\citep{chuangDebiasedContrastiveLearning2020} considers the case where the number $N$ of negative samples drawn from $\sE_{c_x}$ goes to infinity:

 Given $N$ samples $\pc{u_n}$ from $\sD$ and $M$ samples $\pc{v_m}$ from $\sD_{c_x}$, the expected value in the denominator of Equation~\ref{eq:loss_dcl_asymptotic} can be estimated with